webpack/webpack-cli/packages/webpack-cli/README.md

   --experiments-top-level-await                               Allow using top-level-await in EcmaScript Modules.
   --externals string[]                                        Every matched dependency becomes external.
 An exact matched dependency
                                                               becomes external.
 The same string is used as external dependency.
+  --externals-presets-electron                                Treat common electron built-in modules in main and preload context like 'electron',
+                                                              'ipc' or 'shell' as external and load them via require() when used.
+  --externals-presets-electron-main                           Treat electron built-in modules in the main context like 'app', 'ipc-main' or
+                                                              'shell' as external and load them via require() when used.
+  --externals-presets-electron-preload                        Treat electron built-in modules in the preload context like 'web-frame',
+                                                              'ipc-renderer' or 'shell' as external and load them via require() when used.
+  --externals-presets-electron-renderer                       Treat electron built-in modules in the renderer context like 'web-frame',
+                                                              'ipc-renderer' or 'shell' as external and load them via require() when used.
+  --externals-presets-node                                    Treat node.js built-in modules like fs, path or vm as external and load them via
+                                                              require() when used.
+  --externals-presets-nwjs                                    Treat NW.js legacy nw.gui module as external and load it via require() when used.
+  --externals-presets-web                                     Treat references to 'http(s)://...' and 'std:...' as external and load them via import
+                                                              when used (Note that this changes execution order as externals are executed before any other code in the chunk).
+  --externals-presets-web-async                               Treat references to 'http(s)://...' and 'std:...' as external and load them via async
+                                                              import() when used (Note that this external type is an async module, which has various effects on the execution).
   --externals-reset                                           Clear all items provided in configuration.
 Specify dependencies that
                                                               shouldn't be resolved by webpack, but should become dependencies of the resulting bundle.
 The kind of the dependency depends on